 Frame Rate in Industrial Cameras

-Once the image data leaves the sensor, it must travel to the host PC or embedded vision board.
-In high-resolution applications, the hardware interface is almost always the primary bottleneck.
+After image data leaves the sensor, it must be transferred to a host PC or embedded processing platform.
+In high-resolution or high-frame-rate applications, the available interface bandwidth can become an important limiting factor.

 Interface Standard